 Release mask is useful when creating a temporary strobe effect on a playback.
-Press [Release Mask] then the Shutter attribute button (Intensity on Titan Mobile).
+Press [Release Mask] then the Intensity/Shutter attribute button.
 Now when you turn off the playback the shutter will release to its previous state and the strobe will stop.

-When using with chases you need to press [Mask] before pressing the Shutter button.
+When using with chases you need to press [Mask] before pressing the Intensity/Shutter button.